Fabienne Wohlwend: W Series

-In 2019 she returned to open-wheel racing, having qualified for the W Series – a Formula 3 championship solely for women.
+In 2019 she returned to open-wheel racing, having qualified for the W Series – a Formula Regional championship solely for women.
 Competing against mostly professional drivers for the first time, she finished 6th and 7th in the opening rounds at Hockenheim and Zolder, having qualified on the front row in the former.
 At the third round at Misano, she claimed the second-ever pole position for a Liechtensteiner in FIA-sanctioned open-wheel racing, a result which she converted into a podium finish.
 She finished fourth ahead of a hard-charging Emma Kimiläinen at the Norisring, but ended the Assen race down in 15th after breaking her front wing whilst trying to pass Gosia Rdest.
 The final race at Brands Hatch resulted in a 5th-place finish on the tail of series champion Jamie Chadwick, but second place for Kimiläinen meant Wohlwend dropped to 6th in the standings.

 She was scheduled to return to the championship in 2020 before it was cancelled in response to the COVID-19 pandemic.
+She contested the series’ replacement eSports league, finishing 11th in the standings with two podiums having missed three events due to real-world Ferrari Challenge commitments.

 She continued to compete in the W Series on its return in 2021 as a Formula One support series.
 In the opening race of the season in Austria, she finished third after starting from 9th position.
-In the third race of the season at Silverstone, she started on the front row and achieved her second podium finish of the season by crossing the line in second place, her highest race finish in the W Series so far, even though she was leading until a braking error allowed Alice Powell to overtake her.
-She scored no further podium finishes in the remaining five races and finished the season 6th in the standings.
+Having struggled to a solitary point in the second event at the Red Bull Ring, she started on the front row in Silverstone and led most of the race before being overtaken by Alice Powell in the closing stages.
+She collided with Ayla Ågren on the opening lap in Budapest, breaking her front wing and becoming the only non-finisher.
+Wohlwend was involved in the six-car qualifying pile-up at Spa-Francorchamps, but fought back to 7th in the race.
+She again crashed in qualifying at Zandvoort, but only recovered to 16th.
+The final event of the season in Austin, her first outside of Europe, netted her a 9th and a DNF, leaving her 6th in the standings.

-Wohlwend returned to the championship in 2022 with the CortDAO entry.
+Wohlwend returned to the championship in 2022 with the CortDAO commercial entrant.
 At the opening round in Miami she qualified 5th for both races despite crashing late in the session – in the first race she crashed into Abbie Eaton and she finished 11th in the second after a grid penalty for the incident with the Briton.
 After a ninth-place finish in Barcelona she finished 4th at Silverstone after passing Beitske Visser on the penultimate lap.
 She finished seventh at Circuit Paul Ricard after a spirited fight with team-mate Marta García and followed it up with sixth at the Hungaroring.
 The Liechtensteiner finished eighth in her first Asian race at the Marina Bay Street Circuit before the season was cut short due to financial issues; her worst W Series campaign ended with 32 points and 10th in the standings.